 5. Build brand trust and loyalty

-It’s no secret that videos have become a common way to consume content, whether for entertainment or educational purposes.
-According to Statista, U.S. adults spend around 103 minutes every day watching digital videos on varying devices.
+It’s no secret that videos have been a common way to consume content, whether for entertainment or educational purposes.
+According to Statista, U.S. adults spend 103 minutes every day watching digital videos on various devices.
 That’s nearly two hours’ worth of video content consumed per day.
+Questline Digital’s own performance metrics show that video is consistently one of the most popular formats for educational utility content.

 Just as consumers are inundated with emails and ads from brands around the world, they are also inundated with video content.
-That’s why your energy utility’s video content marketing needs to stand out.
-Videos need to be created with the customer in mind to help them solve a problem, answer a question or otherwise bring value to their daily lives.
+That’s why your utility’s video content needs to stand out.
+Videos should be created with the customer in mind to help them solve a problem, answer a question or otherwise bring value to their daily lives.

 Relationship-building emails that include a video can boost click-through rates by 200% to 300%.
 In addition, including videos in emails has the potential to reduce email unsubscribe rates by 26%.